ida-arbeitszeit/arbeitszeitapp/README.rst

 time management for companies and workers.
 Plans can be approved, products published, and work or consumption recorded.

-This application implements a theory (`"Arbeitszeitrechnung"
+This application implements a theory (`"Labour time accounting"
 <https://aaap.be/Pages/Transition-en-Fundamental-Principles-1930.html>`_)
 elaborated in the 1920s by members of a German working-class movement.